Active Substance: recombinant cholera toxin B subunit / vibrio cholerae 01

 How is Dukoral used?

-Dukoral is taken by mouth.
-In people from six years of age, Dukoral is given as two doses, one to six weeks apart.
+In adults and children from six years of age, Dukoral is given as two doses, one to six weeks apart.
 Children aged between two and six years should receive three doses, with an interval of one to six weeks between each dose.
 The course should be completed at least one week before potential exposure to cholera.
-For continuous protection against cholera, a single booster dose is recommended after two years for people from six years of age, and after six months for children aged between two and six years.
+For continuous protection against cholera, a single booster dose is recommended within two years for people from six years of age, and within six months for children aged between two and six years.
+The course should be repeated in adults who have not been given a booster within two years and in children not given a booster within six months.

 How does Dukoral work?